hephyr/lambda-s3-static-proxy/README.md

     - Choose the runtime as **Amazon Linux 2 arm64**.

-    - Set the handler to bootstrap.
+    - Set the handler to `bootstrap`.
 This configuration is necessary because you are using a custom runtime environment.

 2. **Compile the Code**:
-    - Use the make package command in your local Go environment to compile the Lambda function code.
-This command should create a function.zip file in the build directory.
+    - Use `make package` command in your local Go environment to compile the Lambda function code.
+This command should create a `function.zip` file in the build directory.

 3. **Upload the Compiled Function**:
-    - Upload the function.zip file from the build directory to your Lambda function.
+    - Upload the `build/function.zip` file to your Lambda function.

 4. **Configure Environment Variables**:
-    - Set necessary environment variables such BUCKET_NAME to specify the S3 bucket and AWS region your Lambda will interact with.
+    - Set environment variables `BUCKET_NAME` to specify the S3 bucket your Lambda.

 5. **Set IAM Role Permissions**:
     - Ensure the IAM role associated with your Lambda function has the necessary permissions to access S3.
-This typically includes actions like s3:GetObject within the policy attached to the role.
+This typically includes actions like `s3:GetObject` within the policy attached to the role.

 ### Step 2: S3 Bucket Configuration